uklineale/uklineale.github.io/_posts/2020-08-28-deep-vein-transformation.markdown

 - Blood clots can be fatal in seconds.
 - A clot is always at risk to move, and it moving to your lungs can kill you in seconds or leave you with permanent damage.
 - Caused by long periods of sitting (flights, drives, bedridden).
-- Symptoms are warmth,
+- Symptoms are warmth, pain that feels like a muscle cramp, and
 - Highest risk in legs.
+Most likely to occur *a few weeks after a long period of sitting*.
 - Wear 20-30mmHg compression socks during long flights or drives.
--
+- Pregnant women are at risk

 Blood clots are extremely serious.
 They occur most commonly in legs, although they can happen in your arms too.
 The most common danger is a clot moving into your lungs, which is called a pulmonary embolism (PE).
 The closer a clot is to your lungs, the more serious the clot is. *Pulmonary embolism can take your life in seconds!* Less commonly, clots can move to your brain or heart and cause a stroke or heart attack.
 Some of the gnarlier organ damage cause by COVID-19 is due to blood clots.
 The warning signs are swelling, warmth, and pain at the clot. *Some clots can show no symptoms!!*